cfsengineering/CEASIOMpy/CONTRIBUTING.md

 ### Writing specs file

 The `__specs__.py` file is a python file that contains the specification of the module.
 It is used to define your module input and output.
-It is also used to automatically create a tab in the SettingsGUI module with the correct input and default values.
+It is also used to automatically create a settings tab in the GUI interface with the correct input and default values.

 The `__specs__.py` file should look like this: